 As described in the Definitions section and in Art 5.2, there is only one membership of MyData and that is the membership of MyData Global association.
 If a Hub is an Informal Community, it may include members of MyData Global association, while legally speaking, there’s no “Hub membership”.
 In case the Hub operates as a Legal Entity Hub, and has members with voting rights, all members of that legal entity must also be members of MyData Global.
 Reach out to firstname.lastname@example.org for further information.

-2.1 At least two (2) MyData Global members (either individual members or representatives of organisational members) can apply to establish an Informal Community Hub.
+2.1 At least three (3) MyData Global members (either individual members or representatives of organisational members) can apply to establish an Informal Community Hub, of whom at least two (2) hold different organisational affiliations (if applicable).
 Applications accompanied with an Action Plan for the first year shall be filed in the format currently approved by the Board.

-2.3 The reviewers of Hub application must raise concerns explicitly to the Board if they recognise past or present conduct violative of this Internal Regulations, the Guiding Principles3, Code of Conduct4, or if the Action Plan is not aligned with the Purpose and Vision.
+2.3 The reviewers of Hub application follow a checklist currently approved by the Board and should raise concerns if they recognise past or present conduct violative of this Internal Regulations, the Guiding Principles, Code of Conduct, or if the Action Plan is not aligned with the Purpose and Vision.

 2.4 Once approved by the Board, the new Hub will be added to the official list of Hubs5, it gains the right to use MyData name and other rights described in Section 3, and it becomes responsible for fulfilling the criteria set out in Section 4.

 2.5 Within the first 6 months from the Hub’s approval the Leadership Team shall inform MyData Global about the Principles of Operation including how the Hub makes decisions about appointing Leadership Team members and Contact Person (as defined in Art 4.4) in the future.